eneagizzarelli/SYNAPSE/README.md

   </ol>
 </details>

 <!-- ABOUT THE PROJECT -->
-## About The Project
+## About the project

+**SYNAPSE** is a
+- low-interaction
+- server
+- dynamic

-**SYNAPSE** is a low-interaction server dynamic **honeypot** acting as a Linux OS terminal, written in Python.
-Instead of relying on a real terminal, SYNAPSE works with **generative AI** (currently _GPT 4o_ model) to answer with plausible terminal outputs, as if the user was connecting to a real Linux OS.
-It implements the simulation of two services:
+**honeypot** acting as a Linux OS terminal.
+It is entirely written in Python.
+Instead of relying on a real terminal, SYNAPSE works with **generative AI** (currently _GPT 4o_ model) to answer with realistic terminal outputs, as if the user was connecting to a real Linux OS using SSH.
+It currently implements the simulation of two services:
  - SSH Server
  - MySQL Server

-Leverages **SYNAPSE-to-MITRE** submodule to automatically map logs into attack techniques of the [MITRE ATT&CK](https://attack.mitre.org) database.
+SYNAPSE leverages the [**SYNAPSE-to-MITRE**](https://github.com/eneagizzarelli/SYNAPSE-to-MITRE.git) submodule to automatically map collected logs into attack techniques of the [**MITRE ATT&CK**](https://attack.mitre.org) database.
+For a more detailed description of SYNAPSE-to-MITRE project, installation, usage

 <p align="right">(<a href="#readme-top">back to top</a>)</p>